Lomnica Monastery

 The final stages and aftermath of the Great Turkish War (1683–1699) were detrimental to many monasteries in Bosnia, but Lomnica came out of it without significant damages.
 However, its monastic community left it and never returned.
 In 1705, it was repurposed as a parish church serving surrounding villages.
 During the 18th century it was often visited by monks, priests, and other people from Bosnia, Herzegovina, central Serbia, Kosovo, and Montenegro.
 Many of the visitors wrote inscriptions on the walls and other surfaces inside the church, recording their names and dates of visits.
 This practice continued into the 19th century, and the latest such inscription was written by a monk from Visoki Dečani in 1852.
 A rather long 18th-century inscription ends with the statement, "It is wrong to write here, but I saw it from [someone] older, so I erred too."
 There was a house by the church, in which the visitors could rest.
 Church services were held at Lomnica only on religious holidays.

 The region of Donji Birač had a committee consisting of priests and prominent villagers, whose duties included the care about the Lomnica church.
 It was guarded by an armed man, paid by the committee; nevertheless, it was robbed in 1880.
 In the mid-19th century, a landslide half-covered its northern wall.
 Wet soil remained there for years, and the moisture caused significant damage to the frescoes on that wall.
 Supporting walls were built east and south of the church to prevent its sliding toward the stream.
 The church was re-roofed in 1823 and 1884.
 In World War II, Yugoslav Partisans created a large field hospital next to the church.
 It came out of the war without significant damages.
 The conservation-restoration of the frescoes and the iconostasis began in 1952.
 The dormitory was rebuilt, and a monastic community was re-established at Lomnica in 1979.
-The monastery was designated as a National Monument of Bosnia and Herzegovina in 2005.
+The monastery was designated a National Monument of Bosnia and Herzegovina by KONS in 2005.